salleuska/fastCPPP/README.md

 # fastCPPP

-Supplementary code for the paper "Computational methods for fast Bayesian hierarchical model assessment via calibrated posterior p-values."
+Supplementary code for the paper [Computational methods for fast Bayesian hierarchical model assessment via calibrated posterior p-values](https://arxiv.org/abs/2306.04866).

 The CPPP procedure is implemented using the `nimble` software and compatible with other models written using the `nimble` language.